All Episodes

 So Fannie Willis indicts the entire YSL, right, for Rico, right?

-Overzealous attorney, wants to make a name for herself, wants to look cool, wants to be a go-hard on violent crime, blah, blah, blah, right?
+Overzealous attorney wants to make a name for herself, wants to look cool, wants to be a go-hard on violent crime, blah, blah, blah, right?

-And she pit, she builds this entire investigation.
+And she builds this entire investigation.

 I really want you guys to go back and watch the video I did because I break this down in fucking detail.

-If you guys want to know what Thug was actually charged from and what he escaped, uh, I break this down in detail.
+If you guys want to know what Thug was actually charged from and what he escaped, I break this down in detail.

-I go through the indictment, we look at the song lyrics, whatever.
+We look at the song lyrics, whatever.

 But long story short, there was a murder that occurred back in like 2015 with a high-ranking gang member named Nutt, right?

-Or peanut.
+Or Peanut.

 He got killed.

-So they built this case on this, and um, and they've been looking at YSL since like if you look back at the indictments, it's like 2012 or 2013 or some shit, right?
+And they've been looking at YSL since like, if you look back at the indictments, it's like 2012 or 2013 or some shit, right?

-And when he was murdered, the vehicle that was uh one of the murder vehicles was rented in Thug's name.
+And when he was murdered, the vehicle that was one of the murder vehicles was rented in Thug's name.

 So they built this whole thing around it.

-But it was a weak case because like I said before, it relied heavily upon testimony from other individuals that aren't credible.
+But it was a weak case because, like I said before, it relied heavily upon testimony from other individuals that aren't credible.

 The state isn't as thorough as the feds are, right?

-They just aren't, okay?
+They just aren't.

 They simply aren't, right?

-Young Thug didn't win this case, the state lost it.
+Young Thug didn't win this case.

 One more time for y'all, okay?